mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 The posterior distribution represents our belief about the model parameters given the observed data.
 By utilising this information in downstream design tasks, it is possible to quantify the uncertainty in our simulations and models, thereby enhancing design robustness.

+By propagating this uncertainty forward through the model, we gain insight into the uncertainty in our predictions.

 <figure>
   <img src="/assets/images/posterior-predictive-distribution.png" alt="Posterior Predictive Distribution">
   <figcaption>